Energy-efficient recurrence quantification analysis: Acknowledgements

 \section{Acknowledgements}

 The author thanks Felipe Eduardo Lopes da Cruz, Thiago de Lima Prado, and Sergio Roberto Lopes for inspiring discussions on sampling microstates and for motivating this research.
 The author gratefully acknowledges support from the German Academic Exchange Service (DAAD) and Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) via the project ``Recurrence quantifiers as features for machine-learning-decision-making processes'' (Grant No.~57705568), as well as from the Ministry of Research, Science and Culture (MWFK) of Land Brandenburg for supporting this project by providing resources on the high-performance computer system ``Eunice Newton Foote'' at the Potsdam Institute for Climate Impact Research (Grant No.~22-Z105-05/002/001).
+For the RQA estimations using the microstates approach, the recently published Julia package \texttt{RecurrenceMicrostatesAnalysis.jl} \cite{ferreira2025} has been used.